notaql/notaql/README.md

 ### Aggregation

 Other tasks may include aggregating data.
 For example we might be interested in the average number of views of products of the companies.
-Let's say the result shall be stored in Redis in order to have it available as fast as possible (e.g. for some machine learning algorithm for normalization).
+Let's say the result shall be stored in HBase.

 #### MongoDB input